STEELE COUNTY

 Bixby (CM&St.P) - This station was donated to the Steele County Historical Society by the railroad and moved to its current location in 1964.

 Owatonna (Union Station) - This station was originally on Front Street between Grove and Elm Streets at GPS: 44.089962, -93.222322.
+It was moved to its current location in 1977.

-Owatonna (Union) - This is the old baggage shed from the Union Station.
+Owatonna (Union Station) - This is the old baggage shed from the Union Station.
 It was located on the NW side of the station which was between the tracks and north of East Front Street at approximately GPS: 44.090087, -93.222674.
 It was moved to this private residence in 1992 after sitting vacant since the 1970s.
 In the photo of the building in its original location, you can see the grain elevator on Elm Street in the background.

 Owatonna (Replica) - This replica station was the former Heritage Halls Airplane Museum built by local businessman "Buzz" Kaplan.
 It is now the Christian Family Church and World Outreach Center.